-Except as otherwise required by law or as otherwise provided in any certificate of designation for any series of preferred stock, under the Charter, each holder of AON Class A Common Stock will be entitled to one vote for each share of Class A Common Stock held of record as of the applicable record date by such holder on all matters on which stockholders generally are entitled to vote.
+Except as otherwise required by law or as otherwise provided in any certificate of designation for any series of preferred stock, under the Charter, each holder of AON Class A Common Stock will be entitled to one vote for each share of Class A Common Stock will be applicable record date by such holder on all matters on which stockholders generally are entitled to vote.
 The holders of AON Class A Common Stock and AON Class B Common Stock, voting together as a single class, shall have the exclusive right to vote for the election of directors (other than with respect to the Preferred Director) and on all matters properly submitted to a vote of stockholders, unless otherwise required by Delaware law or the Charter (as it may be amended from time to time).
-Notwithstanding the foregoing, except as otherwise required by law or the Charter (including any preferred stock designation), holders of shares of any series of common stock shall not be entitled to vote on any amendment to the Charter (including any amendment to any preferred stock designation) that relates solely to the terms of one or more outstanding series of preferred stock or other series of common stock if the holders of such affected series of preferred stock or common stock, as applicable, are entitled exclusively, either separately or together with the holders of one or more other such series, to vote thereon.
+Notwithstanding the foregoing, except as otherwise required by law or the Charter (including any preferred stock designation), holders of any series of common stock shall not be entitled to vote on any amendment to the Charter (including any amendment to any preferred stock designation) that relates solely to the terms of one or more outstanding series of preferred stock as applicable, are entitled exclusively, either separately or together with the holders of one or more other such series, to vote thereon.